Privacy notice

 We do not share your information with any other organisations or individuals unless we are obliged to by law, for purposes of national security, taxation and criminal investigations and in the following instances:

-• If we run project or an event in partnership with other named organisations your details may need to be shared.
-We will be very clear what will happen to your data when you register.
+- If we run a project or an event in partnership with other named organisations your details may need to be shared.
+We will be very clear about what will happen to your data when you register.

 We will never sell or rent your personal information to other organisations.